MrMadguy64/Engine/README.md

 # Engine
 Universal DOS/Windows game engine.

-Project aims at providing portable library to write universal DOS/Windows application, including games.
+Project aims at providing portable library to write universal DOS/Windows applications, including games.
 So it's similar to SDL or Allegro.
 But!
 The biggest difference - you don't even need to recompile your code to run it on other platform!
 Binaries themselves are portable!
 What it means?
 If your code works on Windows - it will also work on DOS.
 It's great feature for debugging.
 You can debug your code via using modern comfortable Windows tools, not obsoleted DOS ones.
 All extremely hard zero-debugging code writing is already done for you by me.
 Great?
 Yeah!

 **License:**